zehfernandes/postcss-update-media-queries/README.md

     }) ]).process(input.css)
 ```

-Look at [tachyons-bulild-queries]  to learn more
+Look at [tachyons-bulild-mediaqueries](https://github.com/zehfernandes/tachyons-build-mediaquerie) to learn more